njw1123/Hetu_doc/source/Features/content4.md

 Evaluations show that it achieves up to 80% embedding communication reductions and up to 20x performance speedup over the state-of-the-art baselines.

 <div class="warning">
-<em>Our paper is under-reviewing and we will release the full details as soon as possible.</em>
+<em>Our paper has been accepted by VLDB 2022 and we will release the full details as soon as possible.</em>
 </div>